JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol4_1.md

 The central message of _The Urantia Book_ is the fatherhood of God and the brotherhood of man.
 We are enjoined to live this gospel and to serve our fellow human beings with love.
 When a man believes in the fatherhood of God and consecrates himself to doing his will, the Spirit of Truth joins with the Thought Adjuster and transforms him into a true spiritual son of God, bound for heaven and triumphing over the vicissitudes of the mortal career.
 When we have this gospel of Jesus to offer the world, preaching eugenics is a distraction.

 > Paul is a native of India and is a naturalized citizen.
 He received his medical degree from the University of Madras.
 He came to the US in 1964, trained as a Pediatrician, and is a Fellow of the American Academy of Pediatrics.
-Any comments, questions, and flak may be addressed to hint at: hcspbp@csc.albany.edu
 {.is-info}

 # Revelatory Mouth Piecing